Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 ## Manage Dependencies

-Whenever we work on a Python project, we need to consider how we manage our dependencies, the third party packages used by our project.
+Whenever we work on a Python project, we need to consider how we manage our dependencies which are the third party packages used by our project.

 `flask` is a package with many of its own dependencies, which can quickly make a mess of our system-wide Python installation!